News Values in Journalism Definition Types and Examples

 2. Question Lead

-Question News-Lead writing involves opening an article with a compelling question that piques the reader's curiosity and encourages them to continue reading.
-Write in a question sentence (like the question to the audience).
+Question News-Lead writing involves opening an article with a compelling question that piques the reader’s curiosity and encourages them to continue reading.
+Write in a question sentence (like a question to the audience).
 However, the audience did not necessarily prepare the answer.

 Here’s an original example of question lead writing: